Search for truth goes on, regardless of killer Pickton's fate, say victims' advocates

 "The destruction of evidence seized by the RCMP would preclude a meaningful investigation (of) accomplices and would certainly preclude any prosecution."

-The Vancouver Rape Relief & Women's Shelter was also among those calling for a halt to the RCMP's disposal plan.
+The Vancouver Rape Relief & Women's Shelter is also among those calling for a halt to the RCMP's disposal plan.

-Hilla Kerner, a spokeswoman for the shelter, said they felt compelled to sign the letter "in solidarity with families of the victims" to see the needle pushed toward justice.
-But, she said, the destruction of the evidence and Pickton's potential death could mean no justice at all for those whose deaths did not result in a conviction.
+Hilla Kerner, a spokeswoman for the shelter, said the destruction of the evidence and Pickton's potential death could mean no justice at all for those whose deaths did not result in a conviction.

 "There is never ultimate justice, but in so many cases, there is no justice at all," she said.